 The substation is located within an area that has experienced a relatively high level of commercial and some limited residential development as the result of the construction of the Garden State Parkway and interchange.
-The substation will be located on the site of paved lot formerly occupied by a portion of the extant Harbor Square Mall (see Figure 3.2-1).
+The substation will be located on the site of paved lot currently occupied by the Cardiff Center strip mall (see Figure 3.2-1).
 Views from the proposed substation location are of modern commercial structures, major multi-lane highways, and some undeveloped forested areas.

-Figure 3.2-1 View to the west-northwest toward the proposed substation site.
+Figure 3.2-1 View to the east toward the Cardiff Center strip mall.

 The aboveground historic properties within the Historic Resources Study Area are located within the context of a commercial enclave adjacent to the Garden State Parkway that has been developed since the late twentieth century.
 Prior to the construction of the Garden State Parkway, the area was primarily forested and undeveloped.
-With the exception of the portions of the West Jersey and Atlantic Railroad Historic District located within the Historic Resources Study Area, all of the previously identified aboveground historic properties were constructed during the period of commercial development beginning in the mid-twentieth century and continuing into the early twenty-first century.
+With the exception of the portions of the West Jersey and Atlantic Railroad Historic District located within the Historic Resources Study Area, all of the previously identified aboveground historic properties were constructed during the period of commercial development beginning in the mid-twentieth century and continuing into the early-twenty-first century.